Oregon Dreamers heading to State of the Union

 Oregon's U.S. Sens.
 Jeff Merkley and Ron Wyden also plan to bring recipients of the Deferred Action for Childhood Arrivals program as guests to the speech, their spokespeople said.

-Solano said he is willing take the risk of negative attention from the administration to advocate for protecting the 800,000 DACA recipients from deportation.
+Solano said he is willing to take the risk of negative attention from the administration to advocate for protecting the 800,000 DACA recipients from deportation.
 More than 11,000 of them live in Oregon.
 Ending DACA would cost the state more than $605.6 million annually in loss of gross domestic product, according to the Center for American Progress.

-The program, established in 2012 by President Barack Obama, has allowed Solano to legally work and attend college in the country.
+The program established in 2012 by President Barack Obama has allowed Solano to legally work and attend college in the country.

 Solano studies at Portland Community College and works as the policy director for the Oregon Latino Health Coalition.